Good afternoon readers,

-Hope you all have been well!
-It’s a pleasure of mine to introduce you to the author of “The Psychology of Language: An Integrated Approach” David Ludden.
-He graduated in the University of Iowa, and while he loves traveling; he spent extended periods of time in East Asia while working in Japan and China.
+I hope you all have been well!
+It’s my pleasure to introduce you to David Ludden, the author of “The Psychology of Language: An Integrated Approach”.
+He graduated from the University of Iowa, but he loves travelling.
+He’s spent extended periods of time in East Asia while working in Japan and China.
 His work is focused on language, and how language intimately affects our lives and relationships.
 Today he’ll be discussing his articles and research.
 Let’s get started!

-1. Let’s start this interview off easy with a general question: What gave you the interest in becoming a psychologist?
+1. Let’s start this interview off easy with a general question: What sparked your desire to become a psychologist?

 “I have always been interested in languages, and for my undergraduate degree I majored in French and German.
 I then completed a master’s degree in linguistics, and I started working on my Ph.D. in linguistics as well.
 Then I took an elective course in the psychology department called “The Psychology of Language,” and I was hooked.
 I transferred to the psychology department and completed my Ph.D. in cognitive psychology, specializing in psycholinguistics.
 This was my entry into psychology, but I really enjoy reading the literature across all fields of psychology.
 I really enjoy learning about how humans think and why they behave the way they do.”